 "A woman should really be tracking her own menstrual cycle, because it provides huge numbers of clues about whether something's not right," says Frances Ginsburg, MD, director of reproductive endocrinology at Stamford Hospital in Stamford, Conn., and assistant professor of clinical obstetrics/gynecology in the Columbia University College of Physicians and Surgeons.

 Here are some common menstrual period changes, and what they might mean.

 Your Period Has Slowed or Stopped

 The big question if you're not getting your period is -- how old are you?

 The cause of a missing menstrual period (called amenorrhea) varies by age.
 "To quit having periods at age 25 is a significantly different issue than quitting at age 50," Loffer says.

-For a woman in her 20s or 30s who is sexually active, pregnancy is always a possibility.
+For a woman in their 20s or 30s who is sexually active, pregnancy is always a possibility.
 "Even if a woman thinks she's protected, that's not an absolute guarantee," Loffer says.

 On the other hand, women in their 40s or 50s could be in perimenopause -- the period surrounding menopause.
 As your ovaries slow their estrogen production, periods become less frequent.
 Periods also can get shorter or lighter during perimenopause.
 Once your periods stop for a full 12 months in a row, you're in menopause.
 The average age for menopause is 51.